mabdusshakur/Zoro-Mart/README.md

 6. Connect the database: Open the `.env` file and update the `DB_*` variables with your database connection details.
 7. Generate an application key: `php artisan key:generate`
 8. Run database migrations: `php artisan migrate`
+9. Seed the database: `php artisan db:seed`
-9. Start the development server: `php artisan serve`
+10. Start the development server: `php artisan serve`

+Note: The database seeding will populate the countries table and create an admin user.

 ## Usage